SWOT-Confluence/input/README.md

 # input

-**NOTE: Input currently extracts and writes Sacramento data (stored on disk) from directories organized by time step.**
+**NOTE: Input currently extracts and writes Sacramento data stored in a S3 bucket.
+It generates request fees.**

 Input serves as the first Confluence module and takes SWOT data from PO.DAAC S3 bucket and data from the SoS S3 bucket and makes both available to the rest of the workflow via EFS mounts in AWS.